Royal Commission into Trade Union Governance and Corruption: Establishment

 In 2017 the Turnbull government established both the Australian Building and Construction Commission to "ensure that building work is carried out fairly, efficiently and productively", and the Registered Organisations Commission to "increase financial transparency and accountability in registered organisation".
-The bills establishing the statutory authorities were amongst the those cited by Malcolm Turnbull when he called a double dissolution election in 2016.
+The bills establishing the statutory authorities were amongst those cited by Malcolm Turnbull when he called a double dissolution election in 2016.
 The trigger bills were reintroduced to parliament after the election and all were passed with amendments.

 Abolition & amendments

-In December 2022 the Albanese government passed legislation abolishing the Australian Building and Construction Commission and the Registered Organisations Commission on 6 February 2023, transferring all of its regulatory authority functions to the General Manager of the Fair Work Commission by the 6th of June 2023.In addition to these abolitions, the legislation amended the Fair Work Act 2009 and other workplace relations laws relating to bargaining, job security, gender equality, compliance and enforcement, workplace conditions and protections.
+In December 2022 the Albanese government passed legislation abolishing the Australian Building and Construction Commission and the Registered Organisations Commission on 6 February 2023, transferring all of its regulatory authority functions to the General Manager of the Fair Work Commission by the 6th of June 2023.
+In addition to these abolitions, the legislation amended the Fair Work Act 2009 and other workplace relations laws relating to bargaining, job security, gender equality, compliance and enforcement, workplace conditions and protections.